apeksha-ondc/.github/profile/README.md

 ## Utilities and Sandboxes

-- Signing and Verification : This tool is designed to support and aid ONDC Network Participants in constructing their own cryptocurrency libraries essential for engaging with the ONDC Network.
+- Signing and Verification : This tool is designed to support and aid ONDC Network Participants in constructing their own crypto libraries essential for engaging with the ONDC Network.
 It encompasses tasks such as key generation, signing, verification, encryption, and decryption.
   - [Java](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/ondc-crypto-utility-master)
   - [NodeJS](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/ondc-crypto-sdk-nodejs)
   - [Python](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/signing_and_verification)